The revitalized NCAPP board, comprised of

 We are working to make psychological services more readily available to the public, less expensive, more readily covered by insurance and governmental programs, and reduce operational costs to LPAs.

 Working as a psychologist, I am clinically trained to evaluate skills, strengths, preferences, and functioning, to administer tests and assessments, and to help people learn to effectively work through issues.
-I have worked with children and adolescents, to change and improve behavior, and in my present position, I work primarily with adults who have developmental disabilities.
-Additionally, I have Board Certification in Behavior Analysis, and I am pursuing a doctoral degree in Applied Behavioral Analysis.
+I have worked with children and adolescents, to change and improve behavior, children and adults with developmental disabilities, and in my present position, I work primarily with children who have developmental disabilities / autism.
+Additionally, I have Board Certification in Behavior Analysis - doctoral, and I have attained a doctoral degree in Applied Behavioral Analysis.

 Laura Quinn, MA, LPA